lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to create new data in Linc Lookup Values.md

 ### STEP 3

 For master data records that **do** have parents, you must first specify the Parent Code before you enter the Code for your new record.
-In our example we are adding a new pear variety; so we first choose “PR” (Pears) as the parent Variety Group Code.
+In our example we are adding a new pear variety; so we first choose �PR� (Pears) as the parent Variety Group Code.

 ![](/media/Configuration_MasterData_Guide_LLV_14.%20New%20with%20Parent%20-%20select%20parent%20code%20first.jpeg)